ElazzouziHassan/RMI-Final/README.md

 java -cp bin client.ChatClient
 ```

-**Note!**: That you can run the project after clonig it from you IDE following this steps:*
+**Note!**: After clonig the project, then from you IDE do the following this steps:
 1. Run `ChatServer.java`
 2. Run `ChatUI.java`